Alliance-for-Tropical-Forest-Science/DataHarmonization/inst/app/www/HeadersExample.md

  2. **click on 'APPLY CHANGES'** and read any warnings that may popup, adjust your entries if possible (it is okay to ignore warnings) and re-apply your changes.
 Save (or update if needed) your profile (.rds file)

- 3. Check your new formated data looks ok.
+ 3. Check that your new formatted data looks ok.
 The headers and units are now following ATFS's standard.
 You can see what those are by clicking the little `r fa(name = "info-circle")` button.

  5. **click on 'NEXT'**